Students protest HUAC hearings in San Francisco

 That day and the following, the Committee issued "passes" to Committee sympathizers, denying all but a few of the protesters entrance to the hearings.
 On Friday, May 15, the Sheriff's Department had the SF Police Department barricade the entrance to the hearing room, and without warning, the police brought out fire hoses and washed the protesters down the marble steps of City Hall, arresting 68, injuring several demonstrators and hospitalizing four.
 I had testified the previous day and joined the protesters at the barricades.
 The photographs of the fire-hosing and arrests shown on this page were taken by local newspapers, as I was unavailable due to the "police riot."

 The next day, Friday May 16 ("Black Friday"), several thousand demonstrators showed up in peaceful sidewalk protest against the police violence on Thursday.

-The San Francisco HUAC protests initiated the decline of the Committee, which was rebranded as the House Internal Security Committee and disbanded in 1975.
+The San Francisco HUAC debacle marked a period of steady decline of the Committee, which was rebranded as the House Internal Security Committee and disbanded in 1975.

-After the 1960 hearings, HUAC made a "documentary" film falsely linking the Communist Party with the burgeoning student movement and the so-called "HUAC riots."
+After the 1960 hearings, HUAC made a "documentary" film falsely linking the Communist Party with the growing progressive student movement and the so-called "HUAC riots."
 "Operation Abolition" was distributed widely, at government expense, in America's public schools.
 It is estimated that 15 million people saw this film.
-This highly inaccurate propaganda effort had the unintended effect of recruiting many recent high school graduates from all around the country to enter UC Berkeley and participate in a series of UC student protests which culminated in the seminal Free Speech Movement (FSM) of 1964-5, and the struggle for Ethnic Studies - the "Third World Liberation Front Strike" (TWLF) of February and March of 1969.
+This highly inaccurate propaganda effort had the unintended effect of recruiting many recent high school graduates and college students from all around the country to enter UCB to enjoy its non-conformist, anti-establishment atmosphere.

 Early on the first day of hearings.
 A picket line begins to form in front of San Francisco City Hall.